 Day 4- Bay Of Fires

-Further north of the east coast of Tasmania is the ever popular Bay of Fires.
 The name didn’t actually come from the bright orange, lichen covered boulders though.
-The bay’s indigenous name is Iarapuna, but it was given its current name in 1773 by Captain Tobias Furneaux as his ship HMS Adventure sailed along the coast and his imagination was captured by the sight of fires lit by Aboriginal people, burning bright on the beaches all along the bay.
+It was given its current name in 1773 by Captain Tobias Furneaux as his ship HMS Adventure sailed along the coast and his imagination was captured by the sight of fires lit by Aboriginal people, burning bright on the beaches all along the bay.

-The Bay of Fires is another pristine location on this Tasmania road trip.
+The Bay of Fires is another pristine location on this Tasmania road trip itinerary.
 It’s relaxed atmosphere is perfect for unwinding, hanging out, having a BBQ and then enjoying a cold beer (or wine) with a fire on the beach whilst watching the sun set.
-My top 3 recommended photo stops would be Binalong Bay, Cosy Corner and The Gardens.

 Top Tours in Bay of Fires